 The acrylic and wood are both cut at 45 degrees either on the table saw using a sledge or on the bandsaw.
 It will help if both are the same diameter, so the blank can be drilled true.
 Once cut it is just a matter of glueing them up using either super glue or epoxy.
 Then when glued just drill as you normally would.

 Turning the blank can cause problems with the different densities of the acrylic and wood.
 The ball point design is popular enough that I will explore the design possibilities with different woods and acrylics.
 These hand crafted hybrid pens are available in the pen shop complete with pen box and the perfect gift for anyone who loves wooden crafts.

 The strips where 5mm by 22mm the length is up to you and depending on how many times you are going to cut into the block for re-glueing.
 22mm was the first mistake I now think it better with a size of 26 or 28mm.
 Too much material was lost through planning and thickening, I was just able to make this pen and it will also work for a European but not a Sierra.
 The pen’s cut from this block will each look different depending on the cut and grain orientation.

 As there are no plans its just trial and error what works for you.
 I have more pens to come from the block but will tweak the next block with the lessons I have learned.
 As I said in the first blog you may not like something you have made just because it did not go the way you had it planned in your head.

-These pens and much more can be bought along with the other wooden crafts from the pen shop.
+All of these pens come with a presentation gift box, these and much more available along with the other wooden crafts from the pen shop.
 Between now and my next update I plan to do some intarsia work so please subscribe to all the updates.